 Since we were making Silhouette Self-Portraits today, the kids and I decided to try to make some basic Silhouettes using our iphone camera and our available computer gear.
-We don’t have Photoshop, so we used the free, online photo editing site http://www.fotoflexer.com to get our pictures to a point at which we could print them out and jimmy up a few good silhouettes.
+We don’t have Photoshop, so we used the free, online photo editing site http://www.fotoflexer.com [you can also try ipiccy.com] to get our pictures to a point at which we could print them out and jimmy up a few good silhouettes.
 Here’s how we did it.

 Take a Digital Photograph of a person Standing against a White wall or a piece of white poster paper.

 Pose the subject in the position (facing right or left) opposite to the one you would like to produce as a silhouette.

 Use the free photo editing site, http://www.fotoflexer.com [you can also try ipiccy.com] to transform your picture into something you can cut into a silhouette.
 [If you have Photoshop or Photoshop elements, apparently, the process is much easier.
 You can easily google a web tutorial to show you how to make your silhouette from a standard photo.]